mentorship-sponsorship/mentorship-guide-docs/docs/mentors-overview.md

 It's great having you here!
 There's plenty of information in this guide (and it keeps growing).
 To get started, we suggest one of these approaches.

-1. Click on one of questions below
+1. Click one of questions below
 2. Explore the section on the sidebar

 ## Getting Started